 The Company's products are produced by contract manufacturers located outside the United States, principally in Southeast Asia.
-Apparel is manufactured in approximately 15 countries, with Vietnam and China accounting for approximately 66% of 2015 global apparel production.
-Footwear is manufactured in four countries, with China and Vietnam accounting for substantially all of 2015 global footwear production.
-The five largest apparel factory groups accounted for approximately 29% of 2015 global apparel production, with the largest factory group accounting for 11% of 2015 global apparel production.
-The five largest footwear production, with the largest factory group accounting for 34% of 2015 global footwear production.
+Apparel is manufactured in approximately 17 countries, with Vietnam and China together accounting for approximately 65% of 2016 global apparel production.
+Footwear is manufactured in four countries, with China and Vietnam accounting for substantially all of 2016 global footwear production.
+The five largest apparel factory groups accounted for approximately 28% of 2016 global apparel production, with the largest factory group accounting for 10% of 2016 global apparel production.
+The five largest footwear factory groups accounted for approximately 73% of 2016 global footwear production, with the largest factory group accounting for 34% of 2016 global footwear production.
 These companies, however, have multiple factory locations, many of which are in different countries, thus reducing the risk that unfavorable conditions at a single factory or location will have a material adverse effect on the Company.

-NOTE 5-NON-CONTROLLING INTEREST
+NOTE 4-NON-CONTROLLING INTEREST

-The Company owns a 60% controlling interest in a joint venture formed with Swire Resources, Limited ("Swire") to support the development of the Company's business in China.
-The joint venture was in a formation and start-up phase during 2013 and began operations on January 1, 2014.
-In 2013, Swire made an initial capital contribution of \$8,000,000 in cash, and the Company made an initial capital contribution of \$12,000,000 in cash.
-The accounts and operations of the joint venture are included in the Consolidated Financial Statements for the years ended December 31, 2015, 2014 and 2013.
-Swire's share of the net income (loss) of the joint venture is included in net income (loss) attributable to non-controlling interest in the Consolidated Statements of Operations for the years ended December 31, 2015, 2014 and 2013.
-The non-controlling equity interest in the joint venture is presented separately in the Consolidated Balance Sheets and Consolidated Statements of Equity for the years ended December 31, 2015 and 2014.
+The Company owns a 60% controlling interest in a joint venture formed with Swire Resources, Limited ("Swire"), which began operations on January 1, 2014, to support the development and operation of the Company's business in China.
+The accounts and operations of the joint venture are included in the Consolidated Financial Statements for the years ended December 31, 2016, 2015 and 2014.
+Swire's share of the net income of the joint venture is included in net income attributable to non-controlling interest in the Consolidated Statements of Operations.
+The non-controlling equity interest in the joint venture is presented separately in the Consolidated Balance Sheets and Consolidated Statements of Equity.

-NOTE 6-ACCOUNTS RECEIVABLE, NET
+NOTE 5-ACCOUNTS RECEIVABLE, NET